brenomfviana/me-enemy-generator/README.md

 - a random seed;
 - the number of generations;
 - the initial population size;
+- the intermediate population size;
 - the mutation chance;
-- the mutation chance of a single gene, and;
+- the mutation chance of a single gene;
-- the number of tournament competitors.
+- the number of tournament competitors, and;
+- the aimed difficulty of enemies.

 To calculate the difficulty of a single enemy, this program receives two
 arguments: